-One of the best things I ever did for my business and my mind was commit to reading a positive, inspiring, business-minded book at least 20 minutes a day.
-I began this years ago and over the years I have read some of the greatest (and a few not so great) books for business.
+One of the best things I ever did for my business and my mind was to commit to reading a positive, inspiring, business-minded book at least 20 minutes a day.
+I began this years ago and over the years I have read some of the greatest (and a few not so great) books for my business.
 Today I wanted to share my Top Ten Favorites and encourage you to adopt the habit of reading 20 minutes a day!
 This simple task can help you grow your business more than you can imagine!

 1. The Secret by Rhonda Byrne.
 Hands down I can not stress how important The Law of Attraction is for life and for business.
 Whether you read the book or watch the documentary, this is a life changing strategy that everyone must learn and use to reach their dreams of success.
 I have lived by the “thoughts become things” philosophy for many years now and it is absolutely life changing.